DeloitteAU/react-habitat/README.md

 ```

 So for our sample application we need to register all of our components to be exposed to the DOM so things get wired up nicely.
-Note in this example you can also define split points using React Habitat [dynamic imports](#dynamic-imports-and-code-splitting).

 We also need to build and store the container so it can be used to resolve components later